The Strongest Wood Joints: Types, Uses, and Tips

 Through Dovetail Joint

-You may create this with a dovetail joint or tools like a jig and a router.
+I usually make these with a dovetail saw, but you can also use a jig and a router.
 When used with wood, it creates a striking contrast that elevates the artwork.

 Half-Blind Dovetail Joint